Libby Prison escape: Precious time

-Another example of how unaware the Confederates were caught is evident in the reaction to the escape.
+Another example of how unaware the Confederates were is evident in the reaction to the escape.
 From the Richmond Examiner, February 11, 1864: "At first it was suspicioned [sic] that the night sentinels had been bribed.
 They were placed under arrest, searched ... for evidences of their criminality, [and] confined in Castle Thunder (a civilian penitentiary near Libby Prison).
 Upon the testimony afforded by the revelation of the tunnel, the imprisoned guards were at once released and restored to duty."

-Despite the stampeding of prisoners, strong senior officers such as Colonel Harrison C. Hobart had the sense of mind to tie off the flow of escapees before dawn's light.
+Despite the stampeding of prisoners, strong senior officers such as Colonel Harrison C. Hobart had the presence of mind to tie off the flow of escapees before dawn's light.
 "The remaining prisoners replaced the bricks at the fireplace, and the guards began their morning routine, unaware that 109 escaped Union officers were making their way toward the Federal lines."
 Keeping the escape secret from the Confederate guards until the last possible moment gave the evading inmates what they needed most: time.
 After the morning roll call came up over a hundred short, the Confederates counted frantically several more times to ensure that the Yankees weren't pulling a trick.
 Such "tricks" had occurred on many occasions when men slipped in and out of the counting lines; this "repeating" was a mild prank often used to frustrate the Confederates at roll call, much to the glee of the Union prisoners.

 On the morning of February 10, the Confederates realized that this was no trick.
 By this time, the first prisoners had been loose for nearly twelve hours.
 Frenzy broke out among the Confederates: "Messengers and dispatches were soon flying in all directions, and all the horse, foot, and dragoons of Richmond were in pursuit of the fugitives before noon."
 Despite the mobilization of Richmond, almost 17 hours passed before the Confederates could respond.
 This no doubt added greatly to the window of opportunity that helped 59 men reach Union lines.
 The Richmond Enquirer of February 11, 1864 expressed such a sentiment: "It is feared that [the fugitives] have gotten rather too much the start of the pursuers to admit anything like the recapture of them all."
 Of the 109 escapees, 48 were recaptured, and 2 drowned in the nearby James River.